hslu-ige-laes/redutils/README.md

 <!-- badges: end -->

-The goal of redutils is to provide useful functions to analyze and plots to visualize energy- and comfort related data.
+The goal of redutils is to provide useful functions and plots to analyze and visualize energy- and comfort related data.

 ## Installation